-Crafts: For information on provincial support to craftspeople, please contact the Craft Council of Newfoundland and Labrador or the Department of Innovation, Trade and Rural Development.
+Crafts: For information on provincial support to craftspeople, please contact the Craft Council of Newfoundland and Labrador or the Department of Innovation, Business and Rural Development.

 The Newfoundland and Labrador Arts Council offers granting programs to individuals and organizations, professional and community based, in all disciplines.

-Not for profit and for profit arts and cultural enterprises are eligible to apply for funding to assist with the costs associated with a major cultural attraction or marquee event, smaller festivals or performance series, or one-off projects related to marketing, touring and professional development.
+Not-for-profit and for-profit arts and cultural enterprises are eligible to apply for funding to assist with costs associated with major cultural festivals and marquee events, smaller festivals and performance series, or one-off projects related to marketing, touring and professional development.

-Sector based organizations are eligible to apply for funding to assist with costs associated with implementing their mandate or for projects which have an industry-wide benefit.
+Sector based organizations are eligible to apply for funding to assist with costs associated with implementing their mandate and for projects that have an industry-wide benefit.